DreamingDevs/large-file-upload-to-azure-blob-using-webapi/README.md

 Next Priority:
 -------------
-Have a transaction commit and rollback system.
+1. Have a transaction commit and rollback system.
 In case of any failure, we rollback the complete Block upload.
-Then we notify the client, so that it can re-send the failed transaction of that particular chunk
+Then we notify the client, so that it can re-send the failed transaction of that particular chunk.
+2. Code CleanUp to include Operations layer.

 Important Notes:
 -------------